Vocational Rehabilitation Counseling

 The Vocational Rehabilitation Counseling Program admits students once per year for entrance during the Fall semester and on average, admits 12 students per year.
 The most typically occurring time it takes for students to complete the 60 unit Master’s degree program is five semesters.
 However, it is possible to complete the program in four semesters or take longer than the typical five semester program.
 The student retention rate over the past three years has been 87%.

-The program has an employment rate of 90% for graduates within the first six months of graduation.
+The program has an employment rate of 90% for graduates within the first year of graduation.
+In Academic Year 2015/2016, we had three graduates and two of them are employed in a rehabilitation counseling setting.
 Our students go to work for such entities as the California Department of Rehabilitation, Vocational Rehabilitation and Employment division of the Department of Veterans Affairs, community college Disabled Students and Programs, private non-profit agencies and other community rehabilitation programs.

-Graduates of the VRC program are eligible to become Licensed Professional Clinical Counselors in the state of California.
-Approximately 11-15 units of course work above the current 60 unit program is required in order to become an LPCC.
+Graduates of the VRC program are eligible to become Licensed Professional Clinical Counselors in the state of California with an additional 12 units of coursework.
 LPCC information can be found through the California Board of Behavioral Sciences at www.bbs.ca.gov/lpcc_program

 We encourage our students and graduates to become Certified Rehabilitation Counselors.
-Since the VRC program is accredited by the Council on Rehabilitation Education, students can sit for the CRC exam when they have 75% of their academic program complete.
+Since the VRC program is accredited by the Council on Rehabilitation Education, students can sit for the CRC exam when they have completed 75% of their academic program.
 Additional information on becoming a CRC can be found at http://www.crccertification.com

 The culminating experience for the VRC Program is a Master’s Project or Thesis.
 Most students choose the Project option.
 Students must pass their culminating experience in order to graduate from the Program.

-Other excellent student services offered on campus include the Veterans Success Office at www.csus.edu/vets which provides academic and personal support for veterans.
-The Well http://thewell.csus.edu is a magnificent new building on campus with services that encourages a lifetime of wellness through innovative programs.
-Housing and residence halls information can be found at www.csus.edu/housing The Sac State Library http://library.csus.edu features a premiere search tool called OneSearch which was updated in 2013 and provides a powerful search tool for student research.
-Information Resources and Technology (IRT) www.csus.edu/irt provides computer technology support for students including the Student Technology Center which assists students to overcome technology related barriers.
-There are many other student services on campus with a listing that can be found at www.csus.edu/student
+Other excellent student services offered on campus include the Veterans Success Office, which provides academic and personal support for veterans.
+The Well is a magnificent new building on campus with services that encourages a lifetime of wellness through innovative programs.
+The Sac State Library features a premiere search tool called OneSearch which provides a powerful search tool for student research.
+Information Resources and Technology (IRT) provides computer technology support for students including the Student Technology Center which assists students to overcome technology related barriers.
+Many other student services can be found at www.csus.edu/student

 Please review the program description and course listings in the Course Catalog (Follow the Master of Science Link).